vstinner/deadparrot/README.rst

 Removed in Python 3.0
 ---------------------

-* PyString prefix was replaed with PyUnicode
+* PyString prefix was replaced with PyUnicode
 * PyInt prefix was replaced with PyLong
 * METH_OLDARGS
 * PyMember_Get()